 “Wanna see an untouched 1970 gem?
-Look no further.”- Cascade Galleria
+Look no further than me.”- Cascade Galleria

 P.S.
 This town is so old fashioned that there’s a Pizza Hut still operating out of one of their old buildings.
 I don’t think I’ve seen one of these in 5-10 years.

 Cascade Galleria, originally built as Towne Mall in 1970, is one of the cutest little city malls of all time.
 This is a fact.
 Surrounded by the old architecture of downtown New Castle, this place definitely stands out on its own.
 The mall originally had two anchors in Sears and murphy’s, filling up this tiny 1 and a half corridor mall.
 Successful through its first 20 years, Cascade Galleria began to slip into the ’90s and there was no turning back.
 In a small town like this, primarily housed by a dying industry of blue collar steel workers, there’s just not much of a clientele for a downtown mall.
 Regardless, Cascade Galleria remains open to this day, and houses one lone shop which has been here since the malls creation; Towne Mall Pizza.